-Charge density waves (CDW) are modulations of the electron density and the atomic lattice that develop in some crystalline materials at low temperature.
-We report an unusual example of a CDW in BaFe2Al9 below 100 K. In contrast to the canonical CDW phase transition, temperature dependent physical properties of single crystals reveal a first-order phase transition.
+Charge density waves (CDWs) are modulations of the electron density and the atomic lattice that develop in some crystalline materials at low temperatures.
+We report an unusual example of a CDW in BaFe2Al9 below 100 K. In contrast to the canonical CDW phase transition, temperature-dependent physical properties of single crystals reveal a first-order phase transition.
 This is accompanied by a discontinuous change in the size of the crystal lattice.
 In fact, this large strain has catastrophic consequences for the crystals causing them to physically shatter.
-Single crystal x-ray diffraction reveals super-lattice peaks in the low-temperature phase signaling the development of a CDW lattice modulation.
+Single-crystal X-ray diffraction reveals superlattice peaks in the low-temperature phase signaling the development of a CDW lattice modulation.
 No similar low-temperature transitions are observed in BaCo2Al9.
 Electronic structure calculations provide one hint to the different behavior of these two compounds; the d-orbital states in the Fe compound are not completely filled.
-Iron compounds are renowned for their magnetism and partly filled d-states play a key role.
-It is therefore surprising that BaFe2Al9 develops a structural modulation instead at low temperature instead of magnetic order.
+Iron compounds are renowned for their magnetism, and partly filled d-states play a key role.
+It is therefore surprising that BaFe2Al9 develops a structural modulation at low temperature instead of magnetic order.